gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-texture.md

 <img class="webgl_center" src="resources/text-zbuffer-issue.png" />

 What's happening?
 We're currently drawing an F then its text, then the next F then its text repeated.
 We still have a [depth buffer](webgl-3d-orthographic.html) so when we draw the text for an F, even though blending made some pixels stay the background color the depth buffer was still updated.
 When we draw the next F if parts of that F are behind those pixels from some previously drawn text they won't be drawn.

-We've just run into one of the most difficult issues of rendering 3D on a GPU.
-**Transparency has issues**.
+We've just run into one of the most difficult issues of rendering 3D on a GPU.  **Transparency has issues**.

 The most common solution for pretty much all transparent rendering is to draw all the opaque stuff first, then after, draw all the transparent stuff sorted by z distance with the depth buffer testing on but depth buffer updating off.

 Let's first separate drawing of the opaque stuff (the Fs) from the transparent stuff (the text).
 First we'll declare something to remember the text positions.

     var textPositions = [];

 And in the loop for rendering the Fs we'll remember those positions

-    matrix = matrixMultiply(matrix, viewMatrix);
-    -var fViewMatrix = copyMatrix(matrix);  // remember the view matrix for the text textPositions.push([matrix[12], matrix[13], matrix[14]]);  // remember the position for the text
+    var fViewMatrix = m4.translate(viewMatrix,
+        translation[0] + xx * spread, translation[1] + yy * spread, translation[2]);
+    fViewMatrix = m4.xRotate(fViewMatrix, rotation[0]);
+    fViewMatrix = m4.yRotate(fViewMatrix, rotation[1] + yy * xx * 0.2);
+    fViewMatrix = m4.zRotate(fViewMatrix, rotation[2] + now + (yy * 3 + xx) * 0.1);
+    fViewMatrix = m4.scale(fViewMatrix, scale[0], scale[1], scale[2]);
+    fViewMatrix = m4.translate(fViewMatrix, -50, -75, 0);
+    +// Save the f's view position
+    +textPositions.push([fViewMatrix[12], fViewMatrix[13], fViewMatrix[14]]);

 Before we draw the 'F's we'll disable blending and turn on writing to the depth buffer